 * Files $100 million placeholder with the U.S. SEC

-* To apply to list stock on NYSE under symbol "SYF"
+* Unit to list on NYSE under symbol "SYF"

 * Goldman Sachs, JP Morgan, Citigroup, Morgan Stanley are lead underwriters

-March 13 (Reuters) - General Electric Co's credit card unit filed for an initial public offering, the first step in the conglomerate's planned exit from the retail finance business.
+March 13 (Reuters) - General Electric Co's credit card unit filed for an initial public offering on Thursday, the first step in the conglomerate's long-awaited plan to exit retail finance and reduce its dependence on its financing arm.

-Through the spinoff, GE hopes to focus on its industrial divisions and better compete with rivals such as Honeywell International Inc and United Technologies Corp, which have smaller financing arms.
+With the spinout of the retail lending business, GE hopes to focus on its industrial divisions and better compete with rivals such as Honeywell International Inc and United Technologies Corp, which have smaller financing arms.

-Synchrony had 62 million active accounts, financed about $94 billion of sales and reported net earnings of $2 billion for 2013, according to the filing. ()
+The business had 62 million active accounts, financed about $94 billion of sales and reported net earnings of $2 billion for 2013, according to the filing.

 LAST MAJOR ACTION

-GE Capital posted revenue of $46 billion last year.
-The company was named a systemically risky financial institution last July by the U.S. Financial Stability Oversight Council.
+GE Capital posted revenue of about $44 billion last year.
+It was named a systemically risky financial institution last July by the U.S. Financial Stability Oversight Council.

 The designation, commonly known as "Too Big To Fail", in effect guaranteed more regulatory oversight of GE Capital.

-GE has said the spinoff would be the "last major action" in its efforts to reduce GE Capital's share to 30 percent of the company's total profit.
+GE has said the spinoff would be the "last major action" in its efforts to reduce GE Capital's share of the company's profit to 30 percent.

 The amount of money a company says it plans to raise in its first IPO filings is used to calculate registration fees.
 The final size of the IPO could be different.